MSW Program Overview

 Applying to the MSW Program at USG

-Students applying for the USG program can start a part-time or full-time plan of study in the Fall semester.
+Students applying for the USG program can start a part-time plan of study in the Spring semester or full-time plan of study in the Fall semester.
 Applications are submitted online from September through the March deadline.
 Applicants with a BSW degree can apply for Advanced Standing for the Spring semester at USG.
 The admissions criteria and deadlines are the same for students applying to take classes at the USG and Baltimore campuses.
 To learn more about the University of Maryland MSW program at USG, please consider attending one of our open houses or information sessions.